Medically Reviewed by Roberto Roizenblatt, M.D.

-Vitrectomy is a procedure that allows the doctor to remove the fluid that could be tugging on your retina.
-Once the excess fluid is removed, the doctor will replace it with another substance, such as gas, air, or liquid.
+Vitrectomy is a procedure that allows the doctor to remove the fluid vitreous gel could be pulling on your retina.
+Once the vitreous is removed, the doctor will replace it with another substance, such as saline, gas, air, or silicone oil.
 Your body can usually absorb these, so there is no need for an additional procedure to remove them.

 The exception is silicone oil.
-Several months following the procedure, your doctor may go in and remove the oil.
+Several months or years following the procedure, your doctor may go in and remove the oil.